telerik/blazor-docs/components/filemanager/toolbar.md

 # FileManager Toolbar

-The FileManager includes a built-in Toolbar that contains several commands.
-You may use it as is or customize it to include your desired tools.
+The FileManager includes a built-in Toolbar that contains commands for adding new files and folders, sorting and changing the view, and more.
+You can use the toolbar as is or customize it to include the desired built-in or custom tools.

 >caption In this article:
 * [Default Toolbar](#default-toolbar)